mKeRix/room-assistant/docs/guide/upgrading.md

 For Docker-based installations note that on Linux systems you should also mount the `/var/run/dbus` folder into the container now to make use of the auto-discovery features.

-The Hass.io addon has changed its ID from `room-assistant` to `room_assistant` to comply with the standard and therefore needs to be reinstalled as a different add-on.
+The Home Assistant OS addon has changed its ID from `room-assistant` to `room_assistant` to comply with the standard and therefore needs to be reinstalled as a different add-on.

 #### Dependencies